-In component 3, the class will study 'The Crucible' by Arthur Miller and will answer questions based on live theatre that they will experience over the course through our attendance at local theatre events and through an optional trip to London's West End (subject to availability and easing of wider restrictions).
+In component 3, the class will study 'The Crucible' by Arthur Miller and will answer questions based on live theatre that they will experience over the course through our attendance at local theatre events and through an optional trip to London's West End (subject to availability).

-For further information, please speak to Mrs Ingram or Miss McClure.
-Alternatively, check the website:
+For further information, please speak to Mrs Ingram or Mrs Bell.